 The sample size stated in Section 04 of the listed attachments is the sum of the inspection requirements in Section 02 of the listed attachments.
 The sample size has been determined to meet the inspection objective(s) and the general performance objective of the security construction cornerstone.
 Inspection of all inspection requirements identified within each inspectable area attachment demonstrates the completion of the respective IP.

 02.03 Corrective Action Program Effectiveness Reviews.
 A fundamental goal of the U.S. Nuclear Regulatory Commission’s (NRC’s) oversight of new construction activities is to establish confidence that applicants/licensees (and their contractors) are detecting and correcting problems in a manner that provides assurance that construction activities are not adversely impacted because of fitness-for-duty issues, and that the licensee’s security programs use a defense-in-depth approach and can protect against the design-basis threat of radiological sabotage from internal and external threats.
 A key premise of the NRC’s oversight is that weaknesses in an applicant’s/licensee’s corrective action program (CAP) will manifest themselves as performance issues that will be identified through the NRC inspection program.
-Therefore, each security construction IP includes a sample for verifying the effectiveness of a licensee’s CAP related to the inspectable area.
+Therefore, each security construction IP includes a CAP sample for verifying the effectiveness of a licensee’s CAP related to the inspectable area.
 In addition to the CAP samples, construction resident inspectors screen CAP issues frequently by following up on selected NRC-identified issues and performing periodic team inspections in accordance with IP 35007, “Quality Assurance Program Implementation During Construction and Pre-Construction Activities.”
 For these periodic team inspections, the inspection team may or may not include a Security Specialist as a full-time or part-time team member.

 81000-03 INSPECTION RESOURCES